hapax/hapax.github.io/assets/teaching.md

 This is the solution the astute reader will have guessed immediately.

 into valleys and up mountains, at dawn and sunset when the prospects are good.

+They would learn that, at the end of the day, hiking was not about the act of walking, but rather, using walking to experience the world.

+into valleys and
+up mountains, through meadows, swamps and forests.
+,
+while students found their feet